PGgit08/GameEngineTS/notes.md

 ## TODO

-1. Clean-Up Renderer
+1. Clean-Up ( including Renderer )
-2. Add VAOs
-3. Add Normal Mesh Creation
+2. Add Normal Mesh Creation( Seperate Geometry and Material )

 ( then you can release this as version 1.0 or something )